dotwebfamily/thegoodnessnetwork/design/design.md

   // Help requests
   - Post help requests
     - Which have:
+      - Given by user:
         - Title
         - What does the favor consists of
         - Amount to be paid
         - Required reputation
         - Tags
+      - Given by system:
+        - Creation date
+  - Repost a previous help request
   - Search/Filter help requests
     - Which can be filtered by
       - tags
-  - Accept help requests (user accepting will be doing it)
+  - Apply to a help request (user applying wants to do it)
+  - See help request applicants
+  - Accept a candidate
-    - Which then are marked as already in progress and do cannot be accepted by anyone else
+    - Which then are marked as already in progress and cannot be applied further
   - Mark help requests as fulfilled
     - If both fulfill, payment is done
     - If anybody doesn't either one can ask a moderator to intervene
+  - Report "bad" help requests

   // Friends List (stage 2)
   - Add a friend